matrix-org/matrix-spec/content/push-gateway-api.md

 title: "Push Gateway API"
 weight: 50
 type: docs
----
+description: |
   Clients may want to receive push notifications when events are received at the homeserver.
 This is managed by a distinct entity called the Push Gateway.
+---

 ## Overview